Flank/flank/docs/feature/1692_test_case_based_retries.md

 #### Implementation

-- To run manual retry failed test case-based retries new flank command needs to be added.
+- To run manual retry failed test case-based retries a new flank command needs to be added.
 As an additional Flank argument, the previous report file needs to be provided

 #### Result